SachchinAnnam/MB-400-Microsoft-PowerApps-Dynamics-365/Instructions/Labs/LAB[MB-400]_M02Lab02_PCF.md

 -   Clear the screen by running the command below.

     		cls

--   Your command prompt should now look like the image below.

 4. Install the latest PowerApps CLI, create a solution project with the **name timelinecontrol**, **namespace contoso**, and **template dataset**.